ohkaaaaay/thesis-tsa/README.md

 ### Research Questions
 This study accomplishes the goal described above by answering the following research questions:
-1. What political and economic factors can make a significant impact on U.S. immigration?
+1. What political and economic factors significantly impact U.S. immigration?
-2. How the implementation of U.S. immigration policies and the occurrence of economic events changed immigration in the short term and in the long term?
+2. How does the implementation of U.S. immigration policies and the occurrence of economic events change immigration in the short term and in the long term?
 3. What are significant emigration trends from sending countries?

 ## Data